 Some notes on expenses I incurred $443 in what I’d consider special expenses (car registration, car cleaning, vet bills, pre-check, dry cleaning, hosting fees) Only one was a real necessity (car registration.)
 Pre-check felt necessary because I only have but so much god-given strength to not sass TSA agents standing around yucking it up while I wait in line for an hour.
 I can’t end up on the no-fly list, so I decided pre-check was a worthy investment.
 I didn’t HAVE to keep street cat, but she’s pretty cool and keeps Gremlin entertained.
 The Mindful Hustle, well I wanted to start writing!
 I suppose I could have gone with a free domain through Blogspot or WordPress but I wanted to “go big or go home” with this endeavor.
 I’m hoping next month will see less of these “special” bills but you just never know what life is going to throw at you.

 Income Not listed above but obviously an important part of this puzzle.
 For now, I’m not quite ready to disclose my salary from my 9-5 job.
 But I do want to talk about my other income sources, this is The Mindful HUSTLE after all. $234 earned dog walking/watching with Rover. $2.39 in interest earned through various accounts.
-No cash back from credit cards this month, unfortunately.
+I do also have AMEX cards Canada which earns me rewards, however, I didn’t have any cash back from credit cards this month, unfortunately.

 So that’s that.
 Definite room for improvement.
 How I’ll go about it, well, I need to let this soak in for awhile.
 I’m already 6 days into a No Spend Challenge but I know that’s not a sustainable answer.
 Two categories that seem obvious to tackle is Shopping and Food.
 Other costs are fixed and there’s nothing to be done with them.
 Stay tuned.